TykTechnologies/tyk-docs-hugo/tyk-docs/content/basic-config-and-security/security/authentication-&-authorization.md

 ---
 title: Authentication & Authorization
 date: 2017-03-23T15:23:32Z
-description: How you can apply security options to lock down your APIs with Tyk
+description: Learn how to apply security options to lock down your APIs with Tyk.
+Here you will find everything there is to know about Authentication and Authorization in Tyk.
-- Authentication
-- Authorization
 tags: ["Authentication", "Authorization", "Tyk Authentication", "Tyk Authorization", "Secure APIs"]
 aliases:
   - /security/your-apis/
   - /basic-config-and-security/security/authentication-authorization/
   - /basic-config-and-security/security/authentication-&-authorization/
 ---

 # Authentication and Authorization in Tyk